 The interdisciplinary nature of the course incorporates a variety of learning experiences that will follow three phases.

 The first phase will include preparatory work in which students will be exposed to selections of Dutch art and literature and other materials via presentations, class discussions and several short assignments that help students begin to understand historical, artistic, politico-economic, and techno-scientific aspects of Dutch culture.
-The second “on-site” phase will occur in the Netherlands and Belgium where students be exposed to the people, places and various artifacts of Dutch culture and to consider more deeply how culture shapes and modifies personal views about reality and perception.
+The second “on-site” phase will occur in the Netherlands where students be exposed to the people, places and various artifacts of Dutch culture and to consider more deeply how culture shapes and modifies personal views about reality and perception.
 The final phase of the course will occur after the trip with a debriefing meeting in which students will present final projects about what they learned while abroad.
 To view the course syllabus, click HERE.

 Participation in this program requires several class meetings throughout the spring semester, although the capstone course is scheduled as a summer course.
 The Study Abroad Center will direct enroll participants in the capstone course during the spring semester.
 Please contact the program's course leader for more information on academic requirements.